-- (1) The Board of Adjustment shall have five (5) regular members and one (1) alternate member, to be appointed by the City Council. - (2) Each regular and alternate member of the Board of Adjustment shall reside in the City. - (3) Each regular member shall be appointed to a three (3) year term.
-In the event that all members are appointed at the same time, two (2) members shall be appointed for a term of one (1) year, one (1) members shall be appointed for a term of two (2) years, and two (2) members shall be appointed for a term of three (3) years.
-The alternate member shall be appointed for one (1) year. - (4) The terms of all appointments, except those made to fill vacancies, shall expire on January 1. - (5) If a position becomes vacant before the end of a term, the City Council shall appoint a substitute member to fill the vacancy for the duration of the vacated term.
-A member whose term expires may continue to serve until a successor is appointed and qualified. - (6) Members may be removed without notice and without assignment of cause by a majority vote of the City Council. - (7) At the first meeting held after January 1 of each year, the Board shall elect a Chairman and Vice-Chairman.
+- (1) The Planning and Zoning Board shall have seven (7) members, to be appointed by the City Council. - (2) Each member of the Planning and Zoning Board shall reside or be a property owner in the City. - (3) Each member shall be appointed to a three (3) year term.
+In the event that all members are appointed at the same time, two (2) members shall be appointed for a term of one (1) year, two (2) members shall be appointed for a term of two (2) years, and three (3) members shall be appointed for a term of three (3) years. - (4) The terms of all appointments, except those made to fill vacancies, shall expire on January 1. - (5) If a position becomes vacant before the end of a term, the City Council shall appoint a substitute member to fill the vacancy for the duration of the

+- vacated term.
+A member whose term expires may continue to serve until a successor is appointed and qualified. - (6) Members may be removed without notice and without assignment of cause by a majority vote of the City Council. - (7) At the first meeting held after July 1 of each year, the Board shall elect a Chairman, Vice-Chairman and such other officers as deemed necessary.
 The Chairman, or in his absence the Vice-Chairman, shall preside over all meetings of the Board.
-Officers shall serve terms of one (1) year.

-- (8) Members shall not be compensated, but may be reimbursed for travel and other expenses incurred on Board business. - (9) If any member fails to attend three (3) successive meetings, the Board may declare the member's office vacant and notify the City Council.
+Officers shall serve terms of one (1) year. - (8) The Chairman will establish subcommittees and appoint members as needed to carry out the purposes of the Board. - (9) Members shall not be compensated, but may be reimbursed for travel and other expenses incurred on Board business. - (10) If any member fails to attend three (3) successive meetings, the Board may declare the member's office vacant and notify the City Council.